 Data Center Metering and Resource Guide

-Here's guidance on measuring power usage effectiveness (PUE).
+This resource presents guidance on measuring power usage effectiveness (PUE).
 PUE is the ratio of total energy use to that of energy used by information technology (IT) equipment.
 The metric provides insight into how much energy is used for power delivery components, cooling equipment and lighting compared to IT.
+Access the guide.

 DC Power for Data Centers